 Defining Software as a Service

 SaaS is a software delivery model that lets you access data from any device with an Internet connection.
-Instead of downloading software and undergoing painful installation process, you can simply run your applications via the Internet.
+Instead of downloading software and undergoing a painful installation process, you can simply run your applications via the Internet.
 The cloud platform can cater to any business app ranging from office software to unified communications.

 We can define SaaS as a way to skip all the hassles of setting up concrete servers for your local hard drive.
 Gone are the days you need to assemble a series of expensive IT infrastructure to run software and hardware configurations.
-With SaaS business model, you leave all the maintenance of servers and databases to your software vendors.
+With the SaaS business model, you leave all the maintenance of servers and databases to your software vendors.

 On top of its accessibility, SaaS also provides more advantages for small businesses.
 Let’s look into its incentives for startups.